moby-codes/makers-final-project/README.md

 ''' npm test '''

-click 'a' to run all tests and the terminal will run all test suites.
+click 'a' to run all tests in this directory and the terminal will run all test suites.

-## Serving up the application
+## Serving the application

 Open up the client folder in the terminal